DQL¶

 Usage Tips¶

-In DQL, aggregation function results can be directly referenced using the original field name, reducing the need for aliases:
+In DQL, the result of an aggregation function can be referenced directly using the original field name, which reduces the need for aliases:

 M::cpu:(max(usage)) [1h] BY host

-// The result will contain the max(usage) column, which can be directly referenced in subsequent queries:
+// The result will contain a max(usage) column, which can be directly referenced in subsequent steps using the usage column name to get the `max(usage)` column from the subquery result:

 M::(M::cpu:(max(usage)) [1h] BY host):(max(usage)) { usage > 80 }

-However, when multiple aggregation functions use the same field, aliases must be used to correctly distinguish them in subsequent queries:
+However, when multiple aggregation functions use the same field, aliases must be used to correctly distinguish them later:

 M::cpu:(max(usage) as max_usage, min(usage) as min_usage) [1h] BY host

-Time expressions are one of the core features of DQL, used to specify the query time range, aggregation time window, and Rollup aggregation functions.
+The time clause is one of the core features of DQL, used to specify the query time range, aggregation time window, and Rollup aggregation function.

 Basic Syntax¶